bronsonavila/hsba-membership-data/README.md

 # HSBA Membership Data

 This is a Node.js application designed to process membership data from the Hawaii State Bar Association's [Membership Directory](https://hsba.org/HSBA/Membership_Directory.aspx).
-The application scrapes member information, formats it, and saves the data to a CSV file.
+The application scrapes member information, formats it, and saves the data to CSV files.

 ## Requirements